berniezajac/emotional-solar-coaster/README.md

 Single Dashboard "Emotional Solar Coaster".

+### Dashboard Variables:

-Uses a single constant "variable" that specifies the InfluxDB Bucket name - `INFLUXDB_BUCKET` - for the InfluxDB queries within the dashboard.
-N.B.
+* `INFLUXDB_BUCKET` - specifies the InfluxDB Bucket for the InfluxDB queries within the dashboard
+  * N.B.
 I could not find a way to populate the variable value directly from the `main.env` or environment variables - so it is hardcoded within the `solar-main.json` dashboard.
+* `GRAPH_WINDOW_SIZE` - specifies an interval set allowing the aggregate window size on the graph queries to be changed dynamically

+### Gauges

-NOTE: The guage min/max values are inferred from theoretical limits of my particular system - adjust these as required.
+NOTE: The gauge min/max values are inferred from theoretical limits of my particular system - adjust these as required.
 For example:
 * `Current Production` max value of 5,850
 * `Current Consumption` max value of 7,000 (I really hope I never hit that!)
 * `Total Daily Production` max value of 65,000